inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 ## i button

-Delirium is an acute confusional state that may not always be easily recognisable but is associated with negative outcomes.
-To recognise if delirium is present, CAM-ICU scores are completed at least once a shift.
-CAM-ICU score should only be completed if a patient has RASS score of -3 to 4.
+Delirium is an acute confusional state that may not always be easy to recognise, but is harmful to patients and staff.
+To assess whether delirium is present, CAM-ICU scores should be completed alongside RASS for patients with a RASS score of -3 and above (i.e. not heavily sedated) once a shift or if a person's mental state changes.

-Recognisation of delirium enables formulation of a management plan to assess for causes and then address them.
+Recognisation and documentation of delirium enables formulation of a management plan to assess causes and treat them.

 ## ? button